Relation Algebras Compatible with $\mathbb{Z}_2$-sets: Pair-Dense Relation Algebras and Group Actions

 \begin{proof} Let $G$ be a group of prime order $p$ written in multiplicative notation, and let $g$ be a generator for $G$.
 Let $\m A$ be a $G$-set, and let $\m R$ be the algebra of binary relations compatible with $\m A$.
 Suppose that $r$ is an atom in $\m R$.
 There is an ordered pair of elements $( x,y )$ in $\m A$ so that $r=\{ ( g^n x, g^n y ) : n=0, 1, \ldots, p-1\}$.
 If $gy=y$, then $r$ is the graph of a constant function (constantly $y$).
 If $gx=x$, then $\converse r$ is the graph of a constant function (constantly $x$).
 If $gx\neq x$ and $gy \neq y$, then $x, gx, g^2x, \ldots, g^{p-1}x$ are $p$ distinct elements of $\m A$, and $y, gy, g^2y, \ldots, g^{p-1}y$ are $p$ distinct elements of $\m A$.
 Since no first or second coordinate in $r$ is repeated $r$ is a function (and so is $\converse r$). \end{proof}

 This condition that each atom or its converse is a function is essential to our main result below.
 However, it is interesting in and of itself as it implies representability for atomic relation algebras.
-We first need:
+We first need a theorem due to Maddux:

-\begin{thm} \upshape{(See Theorem 7 of \cite{Maddux1978} or Theorem G of \cite{Maddux1991})} If $\m R$ is a relation algebra and $\sum\{\converse x ; y : x,y \in \fn (\m R)\} = 1$ then $\m R$ is representable. \end{thm}
+\begin{thm} \upshape{(See Theorem 7 of \cite{Maddux1978} or Theorem G of \cite{Maddux1991})} If $\m R$ is a relation algebra and $\sum\{\converse x \; y : x,y \in \fn (\m R)\} = 1$ then $\m R$ is representable. \end{thm}

-\begin{thm} If $\m R$ is an atomic relation algebra in which every atom or its converse is a function, then $\m R$ is representable. \end{thm}
+\begin{thm} If $\m R$ is an atomic relation algebra in which every atom or its converse is functional, then $\m R$ is representable. \end{thm}